Nicolás Fernández (footballer, born 2003)

 Pablo Nicolás Fernández Sosa (born 6 February 2003) is a Uruguayan professional footballer who plays as a midfielder for Progreso.

 Club career

 Fernández is a youth academy graduate of Rentistas.
 He made his professional debut for the club on 1 March 2021 in a 5–0 league defeat against Plaza Colonia.

 International career

 Fernández is a former Uruguay youth international.
 In October 2021, he was called up to the Uruguay under-20 team for friendlies against Costa Rica and Honduras.

-On 1 September 2024, Fernández made his debut for Uruguay A' national team in a 1–1 draw against Guatemala.
+On 1 September 2024, Fernández made his debut for the Uruguay local national team in a 1–1 draw against Guatemala.